Justus0405/eln-wiki/docs/1-beginner/tips-and-tricks.md

 ## Block Orientation

-You can rotate ELN blocks by holding the wrench key (C by default) and right-clicking the block.
+You can rotate ELN blocks by holding the wrench key (default C) and right-clicking the block.

 ## Configuration

 Some ELN blocks, like a wireless button, need to be configured before use.
-To do this, hold the wrench key (C by default) and right-click the block.
+To do this, hold the wrench key (default C) and right-click the block.